-In a key meeting with Peronist Movement leaders in Buenos Aires, Argentina on Monday (23 February), the Argentine President, Mrs. Maria Peron, was warned that her refusal to re-shuffle her cabinet spelt doom for the present government.
+Background: In a key meeting with Peronist Movement leaders in Buenos Aires, Argentina on Monday (23 February), the Argentine President, Mrs. Maria Peron, was warned that her refusal to re-shuffle her cabinet spelt doom for the present government.

 Leaders of the Peronist -- or Justicialist -- Movement bluntly told the President that to save her administration she would have to introduce economic reforms and sack several Cabinet ministers and advisors.

 President Peron, who received a noisy welcome from her supporters as she arrived for the meeting at Government House, was said to have tearfully rejected the demands.